MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     -   Enter the **Name** as `Microsoft Building`

-    -   Click **Save and Close** and this will show the newly created record on the Active Buildings View.
+    -   Click **Save and Close**.
+This will show the newly created record on the Active Buildings View.

-4. Create new Visit record
+4. Create new Visit

     -   Select **Visits** from the sitemap.